MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Discussion and Related Work

 \section{Discussion and Related Work}

-Our work is broadly categorized as an instance of transfer RL~\citep{Taylor2009}, in which a policy for a target task is trained using information collected from source tasks.
-In this section, we highlight how our work is different from the existing approaches and also discuss the current limitations as well as future directions.
+In this section, we highlight how our work is different from the existing approaches and also discuss the future directions.

-\paragraph{Transfer between Different Dynamics} There has been very limited work on transferring knowledge between agents in different environmental dynamics.
-As introduced briefly in Section~\ref{sec:intro}, some methods require training samples collected from source tasks.
-These sampled experiences are then used for measuring the similarity between environment instances~\citep{Lazaric2008,Ammar2014,pmlr-v80-tirinzoni18a} or for conditioning a target policy to predict actions~\citep{Chen2018}.
-Alternative means to quantify the similarity is to use a full specification of MDPs~\citep{Song2016,Wang2019} or environmental dynamics~\cite{yu2018policy}.
-In contrast, the proposed MULTIPOLAR allows the knowledge transfer only through the policies acquired from source environment instances, which is beneficial when source and target environments are not always connected to exchange information about their environmental dynamics and training samples.
+\paragraph{Transfer between Different Dynamics.} Our work is broadly categorized as an instance of transfer RL between different environmental dynamics, in which a policy for a target task is trained using information collected from source tasks.
+Much related work requires training samples collected from source tasks, which are then used for measuring the similarity between source and target environment instances~\cite{Lazaric2008,pmlr-v80-tirinzoni18a} or conditioning a target policy to predict actions~\cite{Chen2018}.
+Alternative means to quantify the similarity is to use a full specification of MDPs~\cite{Song2016,Wang2019} or environmental dynamics~\cite{yu2018policy}.
+The work of \cite{parisotto:actormimic} presented a multi-task learning framework to enable transfer between different games.
+However, it requires a target policy to be pre-trained with a variety of source tasks.
+In contrast, the proposed MULTIPOLAR allows the knowledge transfer only through the policies acquired from source environment instances with diverse unknown dynamics, which is beneficial when source and target environments are not always connected to exchange information about their dynamics and training samples.